The Kolmogorov-Zakharov Model for Optical Fiber Communication: GN Model

 \subsection{Secular Behavior in the Signal Perturbation}

 It can be seen that the second term in \eqref{eq:q-pert1}, corresponding to SPM, grows unbounded with $z$.
 Had the XPM not been removed, that too would have produced a similar unbounded term.
 These degenerate FWM terms that tend to infinity with $z$ are called \emph{secular terms} and make the series divergent.
-As a result, direct perturbation expansion fails in the discrete case.
+As a result, \emph{regular perturbation theory} fails for the NLS equation.

 The secular term of SPM can be removed using a multiple-scale analysis.
 For this purpose, we introduce an additional independent slow variable

 where now $2\epsilon \ll 1$ is the nonlinearity coefficient.
 The NLS equation \eqref{eq:dnls} is transformed to